 I might add that if you're looking to calculate the electrical impedance of a circuit, they have a separate impedance matching calculator and a PCB impedance calculator for various PCB-mounted conductors.

 Due to its geometry, the coaxial cable impedance requires you to know the inner wire's diameter and the outer shielding.
 However, the twisted pair cable requires the conductors' diameter and the spacing between them; there is no shielding.
-But there is no need for you to remember that; the calculator will show only the relevant variables for your calculations.
+But you don't need to remember that; the calculator will show only the relevant variables for your calculations.

 So getting the numbers is as easy as 1 (select the type of cable), 2 (write down the values), 3 (enjoy the results appearing automatically).
 We literally cannot make it easier for you.

-However, the one thing the calculator cannot do for you is explaining how we get those numbers, what impedance is or how the coaxial cable impedance differs from the twisted pair cable.
+However, the one thing the calculator cannot do for you is to explain how we get those numbers, what impedance is or how the coaxial cable impedance differs from the twisted pair cable.
 It's a calculator, not an "explanator".

 Impedance definition: What is impedance?

-So, let's start with the electrical impedance definition and the difference between impedance vs resistance.
+So, let's start with the definition of electrical impedance and the difference between impedance and resistance.
 The electrical impedance is the effective resistance that a material has to the flow of alternate current (AC).
 Put simply, in AC, impedance is equivalent to the resistance in DC (direct current).
 We don't talk about resistance in AC because impedance also includes the reactance of the material as the current changes direction.